robey/mocha-sprinkles/README.md

 ### withTempFolder

+Wrap a test function so that it runs inside a temporary folder:

+- `withTempFolder(function)`
+  - `function`: `(folder) => Promise` code to execute while the folder exists

-Wrap a test function so that it runs inside a temporary folder.
-The folder's name is passed as the first parameter, and the test is expected to return a future.
-When the future is resolved, the temporary folder is deleted (along with any contents).
+The folder's name is passed as the first parameter to the function, and it's expected to return a Promise.
+When the Promise is resolved, the temporary folder is deleted (along with any contents).

 This function requires `future` also, since the cleanup is attached to the result future.